 This Florida attraction isn’t just a regular magic show.
 Instead, it combines the art of illusions and unbelievable fun tricks to provide a multi-room interactive performance that your toddlers are guaranteed to love.
 Visiting the Great Magic Hall allows all visitors to learn about how the magic is performed and even lets guests perform tricks themselves.

-Located in an air-conditioned, comfortable venue, this show is the perfect way to spend a day away from the hot sun or as an alternative to a busy Disney park.
+Located in an air-conditioned, comfortable venue, this show is the perfect way to spend a day away from the hot sun or as an alternative to Disney Springs.
 While It’s a different sort of entertainment, it’s just as entertaining for toddlers in Orlando.

-SeaWorld is an incredible option for those families that have toddlers because you can spend an entire day browsing through the park without going on any type of thrill rides.
+SeaWorld is an incredible option for those families that have toddlers because you can spend an entire day browsing through the park and visiting the aquarium without going on any type of thrill rides.

 There is a specially dedicated part of SeaWorld where toddlers can stroll down Sesame Street, see their favorite Sesame Street characters, and play with the interactive equipment.
 Plus, unlike other parks, SeaWorld is less pricey, offering a fantastic value for less price.